SirHarveyBix/SirHarveyBix/README.md

 -  👋  Hi, I’m @SirHarveyBix  😏
--  here, in the Repo, you'll find moslty learning projects, and some team collaborating ones, feel free to check, review, comment, and contact me !
+-  here, in Repos, you'll find moslty learning projects, and some team collaborating ones, feel free to check, review, comment, and contact me !
 - 🌱 I’m currently learning / working with Node.js : React, Express 💖, & SQL
 - 💞️ I’m looking forward an internship, in the Beloved city of Nantes  🏠 !
 - 📫 you may find me on https://www.linkedin.com/in/lefort-guillaume/,